darrenleeweber/streaming_metrics/StreamingReportMetricComputation.md

 ## Background:

-We are given a CSV file with the a list of user data, specifically, the user id, age and favorite color.
-We would like to generate a reporting mechansims to compute different metrics about the users.
-In general, we don't know the file size that will be provided (and it might not fit into memory), hence we need plan to avoid these assumptions.
+We are given a CSV file with a list of user data, specifically, the user id, age and favorite color.
+We would like to generate a reporting mechanism to compute different metrics about the users.
+In general, we don't know the file size that will be provided (and it might not fit into memory).

 ## Requirements